MicrosoftDocs/Viva/Viva/glint/reports/managers-use-team-summary-dashboard.md

 ### Other reports

-The following additional reports are selected by your admin for you to view within the **Reports** tab Summary:
+The following reports are selected by the admin for viewing within the **Reports** tab Summary:

 - Broader Team Insights (BTI)
 - Heat Map